Salute: Clenched fist salute

+In the United States, the raised fist was associated with the Black Power movement, symbolized in the 1968 Olympics Black Power salute; a clenched-fist salute is also proper in many African nations, including South Africa.

 Indonesia

-In Indonesia, executing a salute is also regulated for civilians according to the Constitution of Indonesia.
-The salute gesture for civilians in civilian clothing is to stand upright in their respective positions with perfect posture, straightening their arms down, clenching palms, and thumbs facing forward against the thighs with a straight ahead gaze.
-Members of a uniformed organization/institution which are not part of the military/police such as fire fighters, traffic wardens, municipal policemen, immigration officers, customs officers, Search and Rescue personnel, scouts, school students, etc. in uniform will implement a hand salute as done by members of the military/police.
+In Indonesia, executing a salute is regulated for civilians according to the Constitution of Indonesia.
+Civilians in civilian clothing, officially, are expected to stand upright, straighten their arms down, and clench their palms with the thumbs facing forward against the thighs with a straight ahead gaze, however hand saluting in the case of performances of the National Anthem aside from flag ceremonies is encouraged.
+Members of a uniformed organization/institution not part of the military or police such as fire fighters, traffic wardens, municipal policemen, immigration officers, customs officers, Search and Rescue personnel, scouts, school students, etc. in uniform will implement a salute as done by members of the military and police.

-This is done during the raising and/or lowering of the national flag, rendition or singing of the national anthem, and when saluting a person or object worth saluting.
+This is done during the raising and lowering of the national flag, rendition or singing of the national anthem, and when saluting a person or object worth saluting.

-Iran

-In Iran a salute similar to the United States is given.
-In ancient times a salute would be given by raising a flat hand in front of the chest with the thumb facing the saluters face.